 As a result of major government- and industrysponsored studies, there are many approved treatments for diabetic retinopathy, including intravitreal injections (small injections of medications into the middle cavity of the eye), laser treatments, and vitreous and retina surgery.
 These procedures can be done in an office or hospital setting to prevent, treat, or reverse damage from diabetes in the retina.

 Research has shown that eye injections often result in better vision than laser treatment alone for patients with diabetic macular edema.
 The key to these treatments is their ability to block vascular endothelial growth factor (VEGF), a chemical signal that stimulates leakage and abnormal blood vessel growth.
 Repeated doses of anti-VEGF medications into the eye, such as Lucentis (ranibizumab), Avastin (bevacizumab), Eylea (aflibercept) and Vabysmo (faricimab) may be needed to prevent blood vessels from leaking fluid and causing vision loss.
 Some eyes with diabetic macular edema respond better to intravitreal steroid injections (triamcinolone or Ozurdex dexamethason implant) than anti-VEGF injections.
 When proliferative diabetic retinopathy develops, this is treated with a laser treatment called panretinal photocoagulation (PRP) and possibly anti- EGF injections.
 Vitrectomy surgery (removal of the vitreous) may be used in eyes with vitreous hemorrhage or severe scar tissue on the retina (epiretinal membrane or traction retinal detachment).

 If you have been diagnosed with diabetic retinopathy or diabetes and have vision loss that cannot be reversed, a retina specialist can help you find access to rehabilitation with a variety of tools to make everyday living with this disease a little bit easier.
-A retina specialist can also help connect you with others who have similar limitations.

 Prevention: Patients with diabetes frequently ask, “Is there anything I can do to keep from getting diabetic retinopathy or to prevent or treat vision loss once it occurs?”